• Skip to primary navigation

 • Email

-The inspiration for this dish comes from Spanish Sardines or Spanish-style Sardines, the ones sold in tin cans or glass jars.
-It’s a pantry staple we constantly have at home.
-They are tasty, shelf-stable, and an excellent source of protein as well as omega-3 fatty acids.
-Making a homemade version does not require a lot of work and won't make the kitchen smell fishy.
+The inspiration for the dish comes from Spanish-style Sardines sold in tin cans and glass jars.
+They are delicious, shelf-stable, and an excellent source of protein and omega-3 fatty acids.
+A homemade version is easy and inexpensive to make.

-Mackerel in olive oil on a serving plate.
+Mackerel in Olive Oil in a serving plate.

 Jump to: